-Haven Academy implements a school-wide Positive Behavior Support system.
+School-wide Positive Behavior Support (PBS)

 This system uses universal supports and interventions that are proactive, preventative, and include all scholars.
-These supports are good teaching practices such as creating and teaching school-wide positive behavior expectations, teaching and positively reinforcing appropriate behavior, establishing and consistently providing clear consequences for inappropriate behavior, and using data-based decision making.
+These supports are good teaching practices such as creating and teaching school-wide positive behavior expectations, teaching and positively reinforcing appropriate behavior, establishing and consistently providing clear logical consequences for inappropriate behavior, and using data-based decision making.
+The purpose of this system is to celebrate scholars and staff for engaging in behaviors that are consistent with school-wide values and expectations.
+In order to motivate scholars to always maintain the expected behaviors at Haven, we implement developmentally appropriate positive recognition systems in both the elementary and the middle school.